 …from Homo erectus…

-Between the 2017 and 2018 class on similar material, I think there have been enough finds to provide a more comprehensive look at the transition to Homo sapiens.
-For an updated version, see my 2018 class on Homo sapiens.
+This was for Anthropology 2017.
+Between the 2017 and 2018 class on similar material, there were enough finds to provide a more comprehensive look at the transition to Homo sapiens.
+For the 2018 version, see the 2018 class on Homo sapiens.

 Homo erectus, Fire, Cooking

 With Homo erectus we note a definite cranium expansion around 1.8mya.
 But there was still a lot of cranium size variation (probably within the species).
 Homo erectus probably used fire and cooked.
 Lavenda & Schultz (2015:137) cite evidence for cooking at 1.9mya.
 However, the citation is from Richard Wrangham’s work, who has been an advocate of very early fire-and-cooking dates.
 Other researchers are more skeptical.
 In the 2017 Uncovering Ancient Clues to Humanity’s First Fires, most researchers argue that the empirical evidence is against such an early date for fire use.

 While hunting maybe not as important as once imagined (Lavenda & Schultz 2015:129), there is evidence for endurance running.
 Due to various reasons such as sweating versus panting (Lavenda & Schultz:136-137), humans can outrun deer and antelope.
 This ability makes persistence hunting possible.